How to Start a Dog Grooming Business

 Dog grooming salons can be a profitable option for those looking to start a business in the animal service industry.

-To be a successful dog groomer you must acquire the necessary skills, either by completing a formal grooming program, shadowing an established professional or through experience gained in the world of dog shows.
-Professional courses usually include approximately 300 hours of study.
+To be a successful dog groomer you must acquire the necessary skills, either by completing a formal grooming program, shadowing an established professional, or through experience gained in the world of dog shows.

 The first step is to form your business as a sole proprietorship, partnership, limited liability company (LLC), or corporation.
 There are tax and liability considerations for each type of business entity, so it is wise to consult with an accountant or attorney to evaluate which options will best suit a grooming business.